prebid/Prebid.js/publisher-api.md

 If you'd like more customization (down to the bidder level), prebid.js also provides the API to do so.
+Let’s say you still prefer to have a separate set of line items for a bidder (for full visibility into how many times a bidder has submitted a bid.
+Though we found that number not very useful, compared to how many times a bidder has actually won, which will be available without a separate set of line items).

-You can overwrite the bidder settings as the below example, which overwrites the default AppNexus and Amazon query string targeting.
+You can overwrite the bidder settings as the below example, which overwrites the default AppNexus query string targeting.

+**Note that the line item setup has to match the targeting change**.

 {% highlight js %}
-pbjs.bidderSettings = [{
+pbjs.bidderSettings = {
-    bidder: "appnexus",
-    adserverTargeting: [
+    appnexus: adserverTargeting: [
         {
-            key: "apn_adid",
+            key: "apn_pbMg",
             val: function(bidResponse) {
-                return bidResponse.adId;
+                return bidResponse.pbMg;
             }
         }, {
-            key: "apn_key",
+            key: "apn_adId",
             val: function(bidResponse) {
-                return bidResponse.keyHg;
+                return bidResponse.adId;
             }
         }
     ]
-}, {
-    bidder: "amazon",
-    adserverTargeting: [
-        {
-            key: "amz_slots",
-            val: function(bidResponse) {
-                return bidResponse.amznslots;
 }
-        }
-    ]
-}]
 {% endhighlight %}

 The bidder setting for AppNexus is saying: send 2 pairs of key value string targeting for every AppNexus bid and for every ad unit.
-The 1st pair would be `apn_adid` => the value of `bidResponse.adId`.
-The 2nd pair would be `apn_key` => the value of `bidResponse.keyHg`.
-You can find the documentation of AppNexus's bidResponse object [here](bidders.html#appnexus-bidresponse).
-Similar case for Amazon.
+The 1st pair would be `apn_pbMg` => the value of `bidResponse.pbMg`.
+The 2nd pair would be `apn_adId` => the value of `bidResponse.adId`.
+You can find the documentation of bidResponse object [here](bidders.html).

 </div>